SherineAwad/Ribofilio/README.md

 Looking for a more detailed tutorial: Take a look into [this tutorial](https://ribofilio.readthedocs.io/en/latest/protocol.html) for a complete Ribosomal profiling protocol using Ribofilio.

+## Pipeline

+To run our pipeline on either our data in Datasets or your own data, use:

+     snakemake --cores --use-conda